 All of these have the expectation that they will:

 - be involved in judging, detached from children / young people under 18

 - have no physical hands on involvement / be involved in the logistical running of the yard/event.

 DBS (England and Wales) Eligibility tool – use this to find out what type of check is most relevant for your staff and volunteers https://www.gov.uk/find-out-dbs-check

 We liaise with the Disclosure and Barring Service (DBS) in England and Wales to carry out the necessary checks to identify any adults who may be unsuitable to work with children or young people under 18.

 We have an online system for checks in England and Wales with our partners Disclosure Services.
 This service is easy to use and will enable organisations to quickly carry out DBS Checks on their staff and volunteers.

 Completing an Online DBS Application - England and Wales

 Proprietors or Riding Club Chairmen should contact the BHS Safeguarding Team to request to be set up for Online DBS Checks.

-To complete the process the individual will need their identity documents with all the addresses they have lived at in the last five years, their National Insurance number.
+To complete the process the individual will need their identity documents with all the addresses they have lived at in the last five years.
 The individual will need to log on and follow the step-by-step guide online to complete their application.